ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/cover-module/cover-full-and-lite-mapping.md

 If the keys `createdBy` and `updatedBy` represent the people or organisations that carried out the surveys, then they can be mapped to the `prov:qualifiedAssociation` of a `tern:Observation` or `tern:SiteVisit` along with their role in the activity.
 If the role of the agent is not required, then a direct association can be recorded using the property `prov:wasAssociatedWith` on the `tern:Observation` or `tern:SiteVisit`.

-### Mapping Cover poinr intercept point measurements
+### Mapping Cover point intercept point measurements

 - [OpenAPI docs for cover point intercept species intercepts](https://beta.core-api.paratoo.tern.org.au/documentation#/Cover-point-intercept-species-intercept/post%2Fcover-point-intercept-species-intercepts)